tomcatling/e-c-notebooks/README.md

 * local development is free
 * your environment is consistent
 * EC2 instances are very scalable
-* CloudFormation allows programmatic control of all your AWS resources.
-Everything is deterministic and disposable.
+* CloudFormation allows programmatic control of all your AWS resources

 ## Setup